AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 NeuralNetworkModel:addLayer(2, false, "StableSoftmax")
 ```

-# Wrapping it all up.
+# Wrapping it all up

 The tutorial covers the basics on how to create your own neural networks.